Fixing Common MacBook Problems: Easy Solutions

 A. If your MacBook is failing and you need to recover data, use Time Machine backups if you have them.
 Alternatively, boot your MacBook in Target Disk Mode and connect it to another Mac to transfer files.
 For more serious cases, consider using professional data recovery software or services.

-Q. Why is my MacBook overheating and how can I fix it?
+Q. Why is my MacBook overheating?